tadgy/gitattributesdb/README.md

 ```
 Save the changes to each file.

+If you'd also like a list of paths processed by `gitattributesdb` as it stores and restores attributes, add the `-v` or `--verbose` flag after the call to
+`gitattributesdb` in the above code.

 Configure git to use the new `.githooks/` directory rather than the default `.git/hooks` directory:
 ```
 git config --local core.hooksPath .githooks